 Romantic, medieval Burg Eltz Castle near Koblenz in Germany is open daily during the summer season.
 Tickets for the treasury and guided tours are sold at the fortress.

 Burg Eltz is considered by many to be the most romantic of Germany’s around 20,000 castles and castle ruins.
 Despite its somewhat isolated location, it is absolutely worth the effort needed to get there.
 In contrast to almost all other castles in the Rhine and Mosel Valleys, Burg Eltz is an authentic medieval castle and not a romanticized, nineteenth-century replica.
+Day trip tours from Frankfurt to Burg Eltz are often available.

 Opening Hours for Burg Eltz Castle